 - Shifting away from highly processed foods usually means that most people will get the benefits of having more fiber in their diet.
 Additionally, their sodium intake will likely be much lower than it had been and they may see benefits from reducing their sodium.

-The potential negative aspects of paleo for migraine
+The potential negative aspects of the paleo diet for migraine

 - Unless someone is aware of wholesome foods that are common migraine triggers, they may feel worse.